SassDoc/sassdoc.github.io/annotations/index.md

 ## Name

 Name of the documented item is self parsed, hence `@name` doesn't exist.
+A future version of SassDoc will allow to overwrite the item's name with a `@name` annotation.

 ## Description